kworkflow/patch-hub/paper/paper.md

 When interacting with patches, users must understand the dynamics of mailing lists and learn the steps and conventions involved in submitting and reviewing patches.
 These factors can slow down the development cycle and make it harder to integrate new contributors, reviewers, and maintainers.

-Patch-hub is one such support tool that aims to improve this scenario directly.
+`patch-hub` is one such support tool that aims to improve this scenario directly.
 By allowing users to visualize, validate, and respond to patchsets more quickly, intuitively, and in a centralized manner, the tool eliminates or simplifies many of the steps traditionally required in the process.

 The lore.kernel.org platform itself is an example of a tool designed to simplify how users interact with patchsets. `patch-hub` builds on this well-established system, extending its functionality and usability so that users need nothing beyond their terminal to work with patchsets.

 For these reasons, `patch-hub` can be viewed as a bridge between the traditional practices of kernel development, which depend on tools and technologies that are increasingly uncommon in modern software engineering, and more contemporary approaches that emphasize user experience as a means to boost productivity and reduce the likelihood of errors.
-Furthermore, when considered within the broader context of its integration with kw, patch-hub can significantly expand the potential for automation and, consequently, accelerate the entire development workflow.
+Furthermore, when considered within the broader context of its integration with kw, `patch-hub` can significantly expand the potential for automation and, consequently, accelerate the entire development workflow.

 Another point worth highlighting is the tool's potential to serve as a platform for experimentation and metrics collection regarding the kernel contribution process.
 The analysis of data and feedback generated during its use could enable investigations into different aspects of the patch review cycle, such as review time, volume, and engagement in reviews, among other metrics related to reviewers' interactions with patches.